juandaveth/juandaveth.github.io/_posts/2024-4-6-What-is-Ethereum-for-me.md

 I use Ethereum as a currency. *Ether* is the money I have most of my savings and investments in.
 Being part of this world is interacting financially with a new system.
 Think of it as a nation that trust and gives value to that form of money.
 Inside that nation, there are states, cities and villages that accept **ETH** and are open to trade it for their own token.

-Sharing a currency is way of forming a common identity.
-After all, is a belief that those numbers on the screen are valuable for me and the other people inside that nation.
+Sharing a currency is a way of forming a common identity.
+We share a belief, those numbers on the screen are valuable for me and the other people inside that nation.
 We operate inside something bigger than us.

-We identify with ourselves with our names.
+We identify with ourselves using names.
 There's a particular way of naming people inside Ethereum.
 You can see it on X. For example, my account is [`@juandaveth`](https://twitter.com/juandaveth){:target="_blank"}, the last three letters are a sign of the family I feel part of.
 My first name is Juan David, I shortened it to `juandav` and stated my last name as `.eth`.

 Nation and family.
 Those are important ideas in any people's life.
 Both are related to belonging to a group.
 I use the same currency, then I'm part of a nation **ETH**.
 I've added a sort of lastname to my personal identity, I am `juandav.eth`.